rust-lang/rust/src/doc/rust.md

 Use declarations support a number of convenient shortcuts:

-  * Rebinding the target name as a new local name, using the syntax `use x = p::q::r;`.
+  * Rebinding the target name as a new local name, using the syntax `use p::q::r as x;`.
   * Simultaneously binding a list of paths differing only in their final element, using the glob-like brace syntax `use a::b::{c,d,e,f};`
   * Binding all paths matching a given prefix, using the asterisk wildcard syntax `use a::b::*;`